Sexual Abuse Resource List

 These listings are excerpted from the Resource Guide of the 20th Anniversary Edition of The Courage to Heal.
 The full version includes a comprehensive review of books, videos, organizations, and web resources pertaining to every aspect of sexual abuse and healing.

 I would have loved to publish the Resource Guide online in its entirety, but couldn’t because of copyright restrictions.
 For the full version, you’ll need to get a copy of the fully updated Courage to Heal.
 But in the meantime, here are some basic resources to help you hook up with the help you need.
-Jump to Hotlines, or Activism and Public Policy resources to start.
+Jump to Hotlines,

-||These listings for national organizations are intended as suggestions about where to look for help, not endorsements.
+|These listings for national organizations are intended as suggestions about where to look for help, not endorsements.
 Although we’ve contacted every organization personally in order to assess the reliability of their information and the responsiveness of their staff, changes inevitably occur: organizations shift focus and staff members come and go.
 Also, what’s useful to one survivor won’t necessarily benefit another.
 Therefore, it’s essential that you use your own judgment.

 For the online resources, we’ve chosen websites that have been stable, reliable sources of information, but the internet is fluid and sites come and go.
 Also, there are no guarantees of truth on the Internet.
 Occasionally there are pornographic and anti-survivor sites that parade as sites that can help you.
 So use caution as you search for online resources.